haxwell/quizki-backend/README.md

-# quizki-backend
+# Quizki Backend
 Quizki is a question and answer database which generates exams.
 This is the backend of the project.
 For the frontend go to [team-quizki/frontend](https://github.com/team-quizki/quizki-frontend).

-This project was generated with  version 6.0.1.
+This project was generated with Spring Boot version 2.0.4.

 ## Getting Started
 Here is what you need to do to get the project up and running on your local machine for development and testing purposes.